-Visit Aroostook State Park online for more information or contact:Maine Bureau of Parks and Lands, Aroostook State Park
+Visit Aroostook State Park online for more information and a detailed trail guide or contact:Maine Bureau of Parks and Lands, Aroostook State Park

 From North or South: Turn off US Route 1 approximately 3 miles south of Presque Isle, Aroostook State Park signs marked turn off US Route 1 in both directions.
 Turn on to the Spragueville Road.
 Drive 1.5 miles and take a left turn on to State Park Road.
 Drive 1 mile to park main entrance.
 The 2 trail heads are 300 yards past the small fee collection building on the right just past the office lodge area.
 The main trail head is in the South end of the parking lot, the other is at the end of the campground road.
 Maps are available at the trail head and "you are here" sign maps are posted at all trail intersections.